petehanson/docker-lamp-official/readme.md

 This is a basic Redis container for handling activities that you may need Redis for.
 There is a persistent volume for holding the Redis cache data.
 This is also used for PHP session handling.
 The FPM Dockerfile defines the pecl call to install the redis module and adds session configurations to handle this.

+## Mailhog

+Runs a mailhog instance for reviewing system emails.
+You'd access the web UI at:  http://localhost:8025.
+SMTP clients should be configured to send email to mailhog:1025

 # Usage

 ## Initialization